mrfragger/pdf-bookmark-editor/README.md

 pdf.min.js 320KB
 index.min.js 19KB
 ```
 Doesn't do vertical position (jumping to exact location of text in a page) within PDFs (as that requires pymupdf and python) but allows one to easily modify bookmarks for pages.
 Crop function isn't practical in this app nor is  a compression function since that requires ghostscript (gs).
-For annotation, adding text, highlightning open PDF in Firefox.
+For annotation, adding text, highlighting just open PDF in Firefox.

 ### Use Ghostscript (free AGPL) for PDF compression:
 ```bash